» Configuring Bitbucket Cloud Access

 This takes you to a page on Bitbucket Cloud, asking whether you want to authorize the app.

 Click the green "Authorize" button at the bottom of the authorization page.
-This returns you to TFE's OAuth Configuration page, where the Bitbucket Cloud client's information has been updated.
+This returns you to TFE's VCS Provider page, where the Bitbucket Cloud client's information has been updated.

 At this point, Bitbucket Cloud access for TFE is fully configured, and you can create Terraform workspaces based on your organization's shared repositories.